 721 Mechem Drive

-No need to drive all the way up the mountain for some big fun on the snow.
-With a large snowmaking capability Ruidoso’s Winter Park offers tubing all winter.
-Get towed up the hill and then come sliding down with a big grin.
+No need to drive all the way up the mountain to experience big fun in the snow!
+With large-scale snowmaking capability, Ruidoso’s Winter Park offers tubing all winter long.
+Get towed or ride one of 3 conveyor belts up the hill, then come sliding down with a big grin.
 There is also a Kidz Korral section for the little ones.